galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 1. Get pod error details

-   You may get the following message while createing weblogic domain: "the job status is not Completed!"
+   You may get the following message while creating weblogic domain: "the job status is not Completed!"

    ```
    status on iteration 20 of 20